ktomk/pipelines/README.md

 * `PIPELINES_PARENT_CONTAINER_NAME` - name of the container name
     if it was already set when the pipeline started (pipelines inside pipeline "pip").
-* `PIPELINES_PIP_CONTAINER_NAME` - name of the first (initial) pipeline
+* `PIPELINES_PIP_CONTAINER_NAME` - name of the first (initial)
-    container.
+    pipeline container.
 Used by pipelines inside pipelines ("pip").
 * `PIPELINES_PROJECT_PATH` - path of the original project as if it would be used for `--deploy`  with `copy` or `mount` so that it is possible inside a pipeline to do `--deploy mount` when the current container did not mount.
 A mount always requires the path of the project directory on the system running pipelines.
 With no existing mount (e.g. `--deploy copy`) it would otherwise be unknown.
 Manipulating this parameter within a pipeline leads to undefined behaviour and can have system security implications.

 These environment variables are managed by pipelines itself.
-Some of them can be injected which can lead to undefined behaviour and can have system security implications.
+Some of them can be injected which can lead to undefined behaviour and can have system security implications as well.

 Next to these special purpose environment variables, any other environment variable can be imported into or set in the container